stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 subcategory: ""
 description: |-
   SKE Cluster Resource schema.
 Must have a region specified in the provider configuration.
-  -> When updating node_pools of a stackit_ske_cluster, the Terraform plan might appear incorrect as it matches the node pools by index rather than by name.
-However, the SKE API correctly identifies node pools by name and applies the intended changes.
-Please review your changes carefully to ensure the correct configuration will be applied.
 ---

 # stackit_ske_cluster (Resource)

 SKE Cluster Resource schema.
 Must have a `region` specified in the provider configuration.

--> When updating `node_pools` of a `stackit_ske_cluster`, the Terraform plan might appear incorrect as it matches the node pools by index rather than by name.
-However, the SKE API correctly identifies node pools by name and applies the intended changes.
-Please review your changes carefully to ensure the correct configuration will be applied.

 ## Example Usage